zupta/slate/source/includes/_customer_feedback.md

     + reference_number: reference_number passed to Clickpost
     + type: either CLIENT_OPS_FEED or CUSTOMER_FEED
     + api_data_push: if the data is pushed via api to courier company or not, null means we did not try to push, true is successfully pushed and false if failed to push.
+    + additional: internal_cst_responded: in case of CLIENT_OPS_FEED (Feedback by your operations team), if operation team has word with customer, they will mark the same on NDR Management section of the dashboard.
+Possible values: True / False
+    + additional: internal_comment: in case of CLIENT_OPS_FEED (Feedback by your operations team), if operation team enters any internal comment.
+This is a string field
+    + additional: internal_username: in case of CLIENT_OPS_FEED (Feedback by your operations team), if there are multiple users, username of employee updating the remark will populate here

 <aside class="warning">
 You must replace username / key with username / key provided to you.